Kroger employee with cerebral palsy looking for new opportunity following store closure

 RALEIGH (WTVD) --One Kroger employee is hoping when the store closes in two months, the doors won't shut on his opportunities.

-Lee Bondurant has celebrated palsy and has worked for the company full-time for 25 years.
+Lee Bondurant has cerebral palsy and has worked for the company full-time for 25 years.

 "I will really will miss it.
 I'm really going to miss everyone, doing my job," he said.
 "It's like being with family here."